garrandall/popular-music-data/tracks/no-pity--in-the-naked-city--jackie-wilson.md

   ranking_list: Billboard Hot 100
   start_date: '1965-09-04'
 ---
-Hmm, hmmm, there's no pity in the naked city, yeah When you're all alone
+Hm, hm, there's no pity in the naked city, yeah
+When you're all alone
 And all your hard-earned money's gone
 There just ain't no pity
 No no no, in the naked city, yeah
-Help me now, hmm mmmm
+Help me now, hm mmm
 You'll go walking down Broadway
 Watching people catch the subway
 Take it from me
 Don't ask for a helping hand
 'Cause no one will understand
-Ahhh, there's no pity
+Ah, there's no pity
 No no no, in the naked city, yeah
-Ohhh help me now, mmm mmmm
+Ohhh help me now, mmm mmm
 Folks there's no no? nice
 It's the only place I know where hearts turn to ice You can? neighbor next door